Manish-rao/FinancialIndices/README.md

 # Experience with the challenge:
 Loved working on this challenge.
 I thoroughly enjoyed implementing my solution and would love to continue working on this code in my spare time.

+** Note: while using mvn command make sure to skip tests, if you need to run the tests, use Spring STS and use JUNIT4 **